dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 k8s.namespace.name = "easytrade"
 ```

+Click on the Metrics tab.
 See how the metadata is available in all signals, a good fit for a tenant-wise configuration

 ![](../../assets/images/pgfallsignals.png)